 When measuring your organizational efficiency, how well everybody does at their current capacity will dictate your performance.
 Consistently measuring, tracking, and reviewing results with employees is necessary for them to succeed and contribute to the firm’s goals.
-Whether it’s implementing a CPA project management tool or a different set of goals, keeping track of everybody’s job responsibilities, performance, and the company’s status as a whole all play into each other.
+Whether it’s implementing an accounting project management software or a different set of goals, keeping track of everybody’s job responsibilities, performance, and the company’s status as a whole all play into each other.

 Using the right tools, systematically review your employee’s progress with weekly one-on-one meetings to ensure they’re kept on track.
 While this may seem like a high frequency, revisiting goals often can make sure that your team works to achieve goals consistently.
 However, measuring long term goals can be done with less frequent meetings.

 Try to meet at least once a month, and measure the most important aspects contributing to the organization’s outcome.
 Using a CPA practice management tool helps by prioritizing the most important goals, your employees will learn to do the same.